 The Board of Directors of EchoStar currently has an Audit Committee and an Executive Compensation Committee, both of which were established in October 1995.
 The present members of the Audit and Executive Compensation Committees are Messrs.
 Angelich and Friedlob.
-The principal functions of the Audit Committee are: (i) to recommend to the Board of Directors the selection of independent public accountants; (ii) review management's plan for engaging EchoStar's independent public accountants during the year to perform non-audit services and consider what effect these services will have on the independence of the accountants; (ii) review the annual financial statements and other financial reports which require approval by the Board of Directors; (iv) review the adequacy of EchoStar's system of internal accountants' and the results of the audit.
+The principal functions of the Audit Committee are: (i) to recommend to the Board of Directors the selection of independent public accountants; (ii) review management's plan for engaging EchoStar's independent public accountants during the year to perform non-audit services and consider what effect these services will have on the independence of the accountants; (iii) review the annual financial statements and other financial reports which require approval by the Board of Directors; (iv) review the adequacy of EchoStar's system of internal accounting controls; and (v) review the scope of the independent public accountants' audit plans and the results of the audit.
 The principal function of the Executive Compensation Committee is to award grants under and administer EchoStar's Stock Incentive Plan.